zaphosting/docs/en/vserver_linux_nextcloud.md

 CREATE USER 'nc_user'@'localhost' IDENTIFIED BY 'YOUR_PASSWORD_HERE';
 ```

-> Don't skip this step by using the root user.This is not safe and can put your data at risk!
+> ⚠️ Don't skip this step by using the root user.
+This is not safe and can put your data at risk!

 The last step is to assign the permissions to the new user: